elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 end
 ```

-The compiler will infer this argument as `map`.
 Sometimes the inference will be suboptimal, especially if the function contains multiple clauses with the argument matching on different values each time.
-You can specify the proper names for documentation by declaring only the function head at any moment before the implementation:
+You can specify the proper names for documentation by declaring only the function head at any moment before the implementation.

 ```elixir
 def size(map_with_size)